The purpose of the open call within Urban Healthscapes

 The calls are open to all SLU researchers and you can apply for 50 000 SEK per project.

 2) Fill out the application form and email this document to email@example.com.
 EXTENDED DEADLINE: 8 May 2023.

 A short report detailing your activities and outcomes using the reporting template (containing an Agresso economic report), as well as a (confidential) copy of your research proposal must be submitted to firstname.lastname@example.org before 30th November 2023 or the funding will not be granted.
 The initial activity funded by SLU Urban Futures will be presented on our website, in a format approved by the applicant.

-The seed funding application should be submitted in English with an SLU researcher as main applicant
+The seed funding application can be submitted in Swedish or English, with an SLU researcher as main applicant.

 Assessment and decision